CLMBRs/ultk/README.md

 - A jupyter/colab tutorial for ALTK.
 - Original code for experiments reproduced with ALTK.

 Do you have a phenomena of interest in linguistic semantics that you want to run an efficient communication analysis on?
-ALTK is designed to lower the barrier to entry for such research and unify methodologies, so if you find something confusing or would like to collaborate, please open an issue or start contributing!
+ALTK is designed to lower the barrier to entry for such research and unify methodologies, so if you find something confusing or would like to collaborate, please contact us, open an issue or start contributing!

 ## Contributing